harvardmartian/CommentforEverything/README.md

 **Note:** Use caution when editing any of these files directly.
 Making a **backup** of the file *before editing* can save you from getting into trouble.

-**What this do?**: The scripts send the word or phrase from the helper to your echo device which will say it.
+**What does this do?**: The scripts send the word or phrase from the helper to your echo device which will say it.
 ```yaml
 comment_for_everything:
   alias: Random Comment for Everything.